WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### Why are some files copying to the wrong folder when there is no producer two code?

+- In order to keep files without the producer two code in ending in the wrong place, manually move those files out of the producer folder into the root directory.
+This includes all the archived producer folders that contains that client name.
+Next time, the file with the same name will get copy into the root folder.

 - If there is no producer two code, the script will try to find a file name with the same client name.
 If it finds a match it will return that parent subfolder name and append that to the root directory.
 So if the file is called `root/archive/2023/sub1/abc123.pdf`, and the file being copied is also called `abc123.pdf`, it will copy that file to `root/sub1/abc123.pdf`.
-This is why you should not manually create folders inside the shared folder.
+This is also why you should not manually create folders inside the ICBC copies folder.

-- In order to keep files without producer two code in ending in the wrong place, move those files out of the producer folder manually (including all the archived producer folders).
-Next time, the file with the same name will get copy into the root (correct) folder.

 ### I accidentally put my archive folder into another folder, and now my archive folder has an archive folder?

-- This is what I call archive hell.
-Just run the `bulk_copy_icbc_tool` to create a new shared folder, it will reorganize and sort out all the folders.
+- Welcome to what I call archive hell 🔱🔥.
+To fix this, simply run the `bulk_copy_icbc_tool` to create a new ICBC copies folder.

 ### How do I create the exe?